hafizpatwary/flask-diet-app/README.md

 However due to the time contraint this was not covered.

 <img src="/Documentation/test_login.png" alt="Diet Page" width="80%" height="80%" border="5"/>
+Code snippets higlited in red were not covered as they require a user to be logged in.
+Almost 70% of the application required user to be authenticated.

 <a name="depl"></a>
 ## Deployment